Nightarcher3677/CardSlinger/README.md

 # Cardslinger
-A card based online game with the unique feature that it is NOT TURN BASED.
+A card based online game with the somewhat unique(/unused) feature that it is NOT TURN BASED.
 If you wait too long, you'll be dead.
 Defeat Friends to gain money, which you can use to get better cards!